WillWan728/Inventory-Finder/README.md

 # Inventory finder

 # Description
-Python program that reads from text file to read specific information that the user needs.
+Python program that reads from text file to read specific information that the user needs. # Explain what your attributes do.

 # Contents:
 Created a class named Shoes,